alphagov/govuk-design-guide/docs/components/search-autocomplete.md

     # A description is REQUIRED in order for this information to render on the page.
     date: June 2024
     description:
-      Search team desk research analysis on how search is used on GOV.UK (before autocomplete was implemented)
+      Search team desk research analysis on how search is used on GOV.UK (before autocomplete was implemented) – Search team
     title: Site search desk research and analytics findings
     link: https://docs.google.com/presentation/d/1IoupQiEuCLMc-AOEUntGeKwQPIG-cWmnleuHOgujOuI/edit?pli=1#slide=id.g10d42026b8_2_0
     documentFormat: Google Slides